If you’ve used the Brother P-Touch Editor for Windows or Mac, you may have noticed the following print modes:

 Depending on the printer and the labels you’re printing onto, you might be given a choice from the default “Standard” option.
 But what benefits do these other options give over the default setting?

-Without stating the obvious too much, this setting will print the labels as quickly as possible depending on the labels and printer.
+This setting will print the labels as quickly as possible depending on the labels and printer.
 For example: the PT-P900W with a HGe tape will be able to print a lot faster than usual.

 “Why not use this option all the time?”